...

 Discover the essential steps for an effective csr approach!

-CSR stands for corporate social responsibility.
-It refers to all the practices a company can put in place to meet sustainable development objectives.
+CSR stands for Corporate Social Responsibility.
+It refers to all the practices a company can implement to meet sustainable development goals.

 Businesses are part of our ecosystem.
 They produce goods and services, play an active part in the economies of countries and territories, employ people and maintain partnerships with each other, but they also emit greenhouse gases and waste.